SCSchmidt/CAA2023_code_sharing/README.md

 ### Code
 The first graph is created using code from https://github.com/zackbatist/caa2021-openarchaeo .
-Analysis code and short discussion can be found in the CAA2023_code_sharing.qmd, which should render to html and docx.
+Analysis code and short discussion can be found in the CAA2023_code_sharing.qmd, which should render to html.

 ### Citation

 Please cite this compendium as:

-    Authors, (2023).
+    Author, (2023).
 Title of compendium.
 Accessed ... , DOI forthcoming

 ### Licenses